Boil up perfection

 Not up for soaking the rice and waiting, cook?
 While there are benefits to that method, you can still easily cook rice another way.
 Get out your trusted pot, measure the water for the rice using the water-to-rice ratio and bring it to a boil like a lively bubble bath.
 Then toss in your rice and some salt, cover and reduce the heat.

-Then it is as simple as letting the rice simmer under the lid for 10 minutes and letting it rest off of the heat for another 10 minutes.
+Then it is as simple as letting the rice simmer under the lid for 10 minutes and letting it rest away from the heat for another 10 minutes.
 Just don’t lift that lid and lose the steam.

 Use the ideal water-to-rice ratio